You're here:

 Teaching is a noble profession.
 For all of you in the modern era, who are producing amazing online courses to teach people around the world, we salute you!
 We want to help you do your job even better.
 The main thing that we at Quaderno can teach is how digital taxes affect your business.
 So here goes!

 Whether you’re teaching marketing or fitness, a history of the world or how to tie a shoe, your students may have to pay consumption tax when they purchase your course.
-Learn about how tax is determined, in which countries it’s applied, and what sites or software can help you handle it.
+Learn about sales tax for online courses, in which countries it’s applied, and what sites or software can help you handle it.

 Tax factors for online courses